Abhi-Jeeet/RoomEase-Hotel-Listing-and-Booking-Application/Readme.md

 2. Deploy to platforms like Vercel, Netlify, or GitHub Pages
 3. Update the API URL in environment variables

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the ISC License.

-## 👥 Authors

-- **Your Name** - *Initial work* - [YourGitHub](https://github.com/yourusername)

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- Express.js for the robust backend framework
-- MongoDB for the flexible database solution
-- Tailwind CSS for the utility-first CSS framework
-- All open-source contributors who made this project possible

----

 **RoomEase** - Making hotel booking simple and elegant! 🏨✨